 About

 I am a Lecturer in Government at the Harvard University Department of Government, and a Lady Davis postdoctoral fellow at the Hebrew University of Jerusalem.
-My research interests lie at the intersection of normative political theory and international relations.
+My research lies at the intersection of normative political theory and politics, with a special focus on democratic civil-military relations.
 My current book project is a normative theory of democratic civil-military relations.